zzw890827/aws-dva-questions/Set02/README.md

     - [ ] C. Modify the Lambda function by fixing the code.
 Test the Lambda function.
 Create the alias hotfix.
 Point the alias to the $LATEST version.
     - [ ] D. Modify the Lambda function by fixing the code.
 Test the Lambda function.
 When the Lambda function is working as expected, publish the Lambda function as a new version.
 Create the alias hotfix.
 Point the alias to the new version.
     - [ ] E. Create a new API Gateway API for the development environment.
 Add a resource and method with Lambda integration.
 Choose the Lambda function and the hotfix alias.
 Deploy to a new stage.
 Test the backend.

     <details>
        <summary>Answer</summary>

        BD.
+       - Option C:
+         1. Modify the Lambda function by fixing the code.
+         2. Test the Lambda function.
+         3. Create the alias hotfix.
+         4. Point the alias to the $LATEST version.
+       - Option D:
+         1. Modify the Lambda function by fixing the code.
+         2. Test the Lambda function.
+         3. When the Lambda function is working as expected, publish the Lambda function as a new version.
+         4. Create the alias hotfix.
+         5. Point the alias to the new version.
+       - Key Differences:
+         - Versioning:
+           - In C: After testing, the alias "hotfix" is pointed to the $LATEST version.
+           - In D: After testing, the Lambda function is published as a new version.
+Then the "hotfix" alias points to this new version, not $LATEST.
+         - Stability & Best Practices:
+           - In C: Pointing an alias to $LATEST is generally not recommended for production or stable environments.
+The $LATEST version always points to the most recent code.
+If someone modifies the code in the Lambda function, the hotfix alias would immediately reflect these changes, which could introduce instability.
+           - In D: By publishing the code as a new version and pointing the alias to that specific version, it ensures that the "hotfix" alias won't accidentally execute newer (and potentially untested) code changes.
+       - In summary, the main difference is in how the "hotfix" alias is used.
+Option D follows best practices by creating a new version of the Lambda function and pointing the alias to that specific version, ensuring stability and predictability.
+Option C, on the other hand, points the alias to $LATEST, which can be more volatile and isn't generally recommended for production or stable use cases.

     </details>